hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 the greatest mystery the Universe offers is not life but size.
 Size encompasses life, and the Tower encompasses size.

 Size...
 Size...
 That word resonates inside Roland's head.
+He senses he is being fooled, pushed to the edge of sanity.
+That headache doesn't let him think with clarity, it's not helping at all.
+Some enemies don't have weapons, but words.
+And words are sometimes deadlier.

 Bullshit, you are a charlatan, that's what you are.
-Enough of this!
+Enough of this! — says irritated.
 I want to hear no more.

 The Crimson King shrugs.